skyvier/gdp-jwt-authorization/README.md

 * is an administrator according to AWS?
 * is an administrator according to either Azure or AWS?

+### This repository

+The code in this repository is a working PoC of the techniques described in the rest of this document.

+It implements a program that allows a user to "delete an application" if the JWT provided by the user tells that the user is an administrator according to Azure or AWS.

 ### Naive solution

 In the naive solution, you would write primitive functions for checking